FC Belcard Grodno: History

 The team was founded in 1992 as Kardan-Flyers Grodno.
 The team made its debut in Belarusian Second League in 1992–93 season.
-After successful 1993–94 season the team was promoted to the First League, where they played until 1998.
-Before 1998 season the team was renamed to Belcard Grodno.
-In 1999 Belcard merged with bigger local team Neman Grodno into Neman-Belcard Grodno.
+After a successful 1993–94 season the team was promoted to the First League, where they played until 1998.
+Before 1998 season, the team was renamed to Belcard Grodno.
+In 1999, Belcard merged with bigger local team Neman Grodno into Neman-Belcard Grodno.
 Their partnership ended in 2003.

 Between 1999 and 2005 Belcard did not have a senior male team, but continued to participate in youth and women's competitions.

-The senior team was reformed from in early 2006 as Dinamo-Belcard Grodno and rejoined Second League the same year.
+The senior team was reformed in early 2006 as Dinamo-Belcard Grodno rejoined Second League the same year.
 They immediately won the league and were promoted back to the First League, where they have been playing from 2007 onwards.
-In 2009 team's name was reverted to Belcard Grodno.
-In 2012 the club relegated back to the Second League, and after one season the senior team was once again disbanded.
-Since 2013 the club once again plays at the youth level and in women's league (as Niva-Belcard Grodno).
+In 2009, team's name was reverted to Belcard Grodno.
+In 2012, the club relegated back to the Second League, and after one season the senior team was once again disbanded.
+Since 2013, the club once again plays at the youth level and in women's league (as Niva-Belcard Grodno).